 While I was waiting for my USB cable to arrive to use my smartphone ultimately wasn’t compatible, I learned how to edit and change presets using the amp itself.
 The small LCD screen provides little information, but that’s a good thing.
 Instead of having to dig deep into menus, it’s really easy to figure out what each control does.

 You can quickly switch between amp mode and fx mode by pressing the AMP or FX buttons shown below right:

 When the amp is set to AMP mode, the white lightning shows what each knob controls (eg: Drive, Bass, Mid, etc.).
 When in FX mode, different colored lights indicate the controls for each effects unit.
-When an effective is active, the light is brighter so you know immediately which FX are enabled.
+When an effect is active, the light is brighter so you know immediately which FX are enabled.

 The color coding system used in the Spider V is the same coding used on the devices such as the Helix, M13 and Firehawk FX.
 It’s a great way to quickly identify what the different effects are.

-If you have a FBV foot controller, you can connect it and the same color coding will light up the footswitches.
+If you have an FBV foot controller, you can connect it and the same color coding will light up the footswitches.
 This is a fantastic way of turning effects on or off.
 You don’t need to memorize the position of different effects like you need to on other pedals.

 The colors are as follows:

 So in the above photo, we immediately know what type of effects are part of the preset.
 There’s a modulation at FX 1, a drive or dynamic at FX 2 and a delay at FX 3.
 To see exactly what effects are used, we simply hit the edit button and it brings up the models and settings as shown below: